Weekend Getaway From Chicago

 Beach life at Riviera Beach, Fontana Beach, Williams Bay, and Big Foot Beach State Park.
 The Mailboat Tour, college athletes jumping on and off a moving boat to deliver mail to 75 lakefront estates.
 It is a 100-year tradition that runs June 15 through September 15 and is genuinely worth seeing.
 Pontoon and speedboat rentals from Marina Bay and Elmer’s.
 Free Concerts in the Park Thursday evenings at Flat Iron Park.
 The Venetian Festival in late August with a lighted boat parade, fireworks, and five days of lakefront events.
 Free Aquanuts Water Ski Shows Wednesday and Saturday evenings, Memorial Day through Labor Day.
 Safari Lake Geneva.
 Tristan Crist Magic Theatre.
 The shore path at its most spectacular.
 Summer is the reason people come.

 The locals favorite season.
 Water still warm from summer.
 Shore Path in peak fall color, typically mid-October.
 Crowds completely gone.
 The best restaurants with open tables on a Saturday night.
 Royal Oak Farm apple picking fifteen minutes south.
 The Walworth County Fair in Elkhorn in early September, one of the largest county fairs in Wisconsin, 177 years running.
 Oktoberfest in downtown Lake Geneva.
-Fall is when a lot of Chicago families start looking at listings on their phones.
-The combination of shoulder-season pricing, smaller crowds, and the specific beauty of a Midwest lake in October is compelling in a way that is difficult to describe before you have experienced it.

 Winterfest in late January through early February brings the U.S. National Snow Sculpting Championship to downtown Lake Geneva.
 One of the more unexpectedly spectacular winter events in the Midwest, with professional teams from across the country carving massive works in Flat Iron Park.
 Ice fishing on Geneva Lake with heated shanties and guided trips.
 Grand Geneva MountainTop and Alpine Valley in Elkhorn for skiing.
 The Maxwell Mansion holiday experience.
 The Santa Cruise on the Lake Geneva Cruise Line.
-Winter is quieter on the lake, but it is not empty, and winter rental occupancy is consistently stronger than most buyers expect.

 The Real Estate Market